tea-ok/dotfiles/README.md

 ## Notes

-- The dotfiles repo is public — no GitHub auth is needed for bootstrap.
 - On macOS, **Caps Lock → Ctrl must be set manually**: System Settings → Keyboard → Keyboard Shortcuts → Modifier Keys.
 - After bootstrap, **open a new terminal** (or log out and back in) to pick up shell changes.
 - On atomic Linux, a **reboot** may be required after `rpm-ostree` installs packages.